 Through these studies, we can see that conservative approaches are much more safe, and can even be more affordable than treatments like surgery and the use of PPI.
 Long-term effects and pain are something you don’t need to worry about when it comes to treating your GERD.
 Call us today for an appointment if you have been struggling with GERD symptoms.

-Natural Health Center and GERD
+Essential Health Group and GERD

 We aim to get all patients out of pain and back to feeling great again.
 We accept insurances and would love to help you.
 Schedule a time to come and and we’ll sit down with you and get you help you need.